Whether you know it or not, your powers of comprehension depend on your powers of distinguishing.

 The way you practice positive thinking is cancer-like.
 Kill everything else and only grow the cancer cells.

-Human culture is known to favor one side of ambivalence and vilify the other.
+Human nature is known to favor one side of ambivalence and vilify the other.

 The book Pendulum says, this goes in cycles, predictable cycles.